 The error in relation to the transfer from the Police General Fund to the Police Pension Fund impacts on the Movement in Reserves Statements for the Group and the Chief Constable, the Comprehensive Income and Expenditure Statements for the Group, the PCC, and the Chief Constable, and the Cashflow Statements for the Group and the Chief Constable.
 There is no impact on the Balance Sheet for the Group or for either single entity.
-The error in relation to the PFI grant impacts solely on the Comprehensive Income and Expenditure Statements for the Group and the PFI grant impacts solely on the Comprehensive Income and Expenditure Statements for the Group and the PCC.
+The error in relation to the PFI grant impacts solely on the Comprehensive Income and Expenditure Statements for the Group and the PCC.